Vernon Davis: 2013 season

 Davis began the 2013 season much like the 2012 playoffs ended: as a trusted and reliable target for quarterback Colin Kaepernick, catching his first touchdown pass of the season in the first quarter of the first game, at Candlestick Park on September 8, 2013, against the Green Bay Packers.
-He finished the 2013 season with 52 receptions for 850 receiving yards and 13 receiving touchdowns.
+Davis finished the 2013 season with 52 receptions for 850 yards and 13 touchdowns in 15 games and starts.